SOP-MINI/sop-site/content/sop1/lab/l3/_index.en.md

 - man 3p pthread_attr_getdetachstate
 - Bean machine on this <a href="https://en.wikipedia.org/wiki/Bean_machine"> site.</a>

+### Solution
 <em>Solution <b>prog18.c</b>:</em>
 {{< includecode "prog18.c" >}}

+### Notes and questions

-Once again all thread input data is passed as pointer to the structure (Thrower_t), treads results modify bins array ( pointer in the same structure), no global variables used.
+Once again, all thread input data is passed as pointer to the structure `thrower_args_t`, treads results modify bins array ( pointer in the same structure), no global variables used.

 In this code two mutexes protect two counters and an array of mutexes protects the bins' array (one mutex for every cell in the array).
 In total we have BIN_COUNT+2 mutexes.

 In this program we use detachable threads.
-There is now need (nor option) to wait for working threads to finish and thus lack of pthread_join.
-As we do not join the threads a different method must be deployed to test if the main program can exit.
+There is no need (nor option) to wait for working threads to finish, thus the lack of pthread_join.
+As we do not join the threads, a different method must be deployed to test if the main program can exit.

 In this example mutexes are created in two ways - as automatic and dynamic variables.
 The first method is simpler in coding but you need to know exactly how many mutexes you need at coding time.
 The dynamic creation requires more coding (initiation and removal) but the amount of mutexes also is dynamic.

-Is data passed to threads in argsThrower_t structure shared between them?
+Is data passed to threads in `thrower_args_t` structure shared between them?
 {{< details "Answer"  >}} Some of it, counters and bins are shared and thus protected with mutexes. {{< /details  >}}

-Is structure argsThrower_t  optimal?
+Is structure `thrower_args_t` optimal?
-{{< details "Answer"  >}} No - some fields point the same data for every thread.
-Common parts can be moved to additional structure and one pointer for this structure instead of 6 will be stored in  argsThrower_t.
-Additionally we store tids in this structure while it is not used in the thread code. {{< /details  >}}
+{{< details "Answer"  >}} Yes, aside from the fact that we store the thread handles despite not using them. {{< /details  >}}

-Why do we mostly use pointers in the threads input data?
+Why do we use a pointer to the `shared_state_t` structure?
-{{< details "Answer"  >}}  We share the data, without the pointers we would have independent copies of those variables in each thread. {{< /details  >}}
+{{< details "Answer"  >}}  We share the data, without the pointer we would have independent copies of those variables in each thread. {{< /details  >}}

-Can we pass mutexes as variables?
-Not as pointers?
-{{< details "Answer"  >}} NO, POSIX FORBIDS, copy of a mutex does not have to be a working mutex!
-Even if it would work, it should be quite obvious that, a copy would be a different  mutex. {{< /details  >}}

 This program uses a lot of mutexes, can we reduce the number of them?
 {{< details "Answer"  >}} Yes, in extreme case it can be reduced to only one mutex but at the cost of concurrency.
 In more reasonable approach you can have 2 mutexes for the counters and one for all the bins, although the concurrency is lower in this case the running time of a program can be a bit shorter as operations on mutexes are quite time consuming for the OS. {{< /details  >}}

 To check if the working threads terminated, the main threads periodically  checks if the numer of thrown beans is equal to the number of beans in total.
 Is this optimal solution?
 {{< details "Answer"  >}} No, it is so called "soft busy waiting" but without synchronization tool like conditional variable it can not be solved better. {{< /details  >}}

 Do all the threads created in this program really work?
-{{< details "Answer"  >}} No ,especially when there is a lot of threads.
+{{< details "Answer"  >}} No, especially when there is a lot of threads.
 It is possible that some of threads "starve".
 The work code for the thread is very fast, thread creation is rather slow, it is possible that last threads created will have no beans left to throw.
 To check it please add per thread thrown beans counters and print them on stdout at the thread termination.
-The problem can be avoided if we add synchronization on threads start - make them start at the same time but this again requires the methods that will be introduced during OPS2 (barier or conditional variable). {{< /details  >}}
+The problem can be avoided if we add synchronization on threads start - make them start at the same time but this again requires the methods that will be introduced later. (barier or conditional variable) {{< /details  >}}

-## Task 3 - threads and signals, waiting for a thread with sigwait function
+## Signals

+### Excercise
 Goal:
 The program takes sole 'k' parameter and prints the list of numbers form 1 to k at each second.
 It must handle two signals in dedicated thread, the following action must be taken upon the signal arrival:
 - SIGINT  (C-c) ... removes random number from the list (do nothing if empty),